erdemergin/voxcosurveybot-2/docs/design.md

 4.  **As a user, I want to interact with the system through a chat interface**, so I can iteratively add, remove, or modify questions, blocks, logic, and other survey elements by giving instructions in natural language.
 5.  **As a user, when I am satisfied with the survey design, I want to say "Save"**, so the system will take the generated JSON and import it into the Voxco platform using the appropriate API call.

+## Environment Variables and Configuration

+The application uses several environment variables for configuration.
+These can be set directly in the environment or via a `.env` file (loaded using dotenv).

+### Required Environment Variables

+1. **Google AI API Configuration**
+   - `GOOGLE_API_KEY`: API key for accessing Google's Generative AI services
+   - `GEMINI_MODEL_NAME`: (Optional) Specific Gemini model to use (defaults to 'gemini-2.5-pro-exp-03-25')

+2. **Voxco API Configuration**
+   - `VOXCO_API_BASE_URL`: Base URL for the Voxco API (e.g., 'https://beta7.voxco.com')
+   - `VOXCO_USERNAME`: (Optional) Username for Voxco API authentication
+   - `VOXCO_PASSWORD`: (Optional) Password for Voxco API authentication

+If credentials are not provided via environment variables, the application will prompt the user to enter them interactively when needed.

+### Configuration Notes

+- A warning will be displayed if `GOOGLE_API_KEY` is not set, as LLM calls will fail without it
+- The application will use the specified Gemini model or fall back to the default if not specified
+- Voxco API credentials can be provided either through environment variables or interactive prompts
+- All configuration is loaded at startup using the `dotenv.config()` call

 ## Flow Design

 > Notes for AI: